Goods are produced for consumers. But how do those goods become finished products

 Career Electives (6 hours)

-In consultation with their advisors, students will select and complete 6 hours of courses in a professional area that relates to their career interests, or they may select and complete 6 hours of business electives that apply to supply chain management.
+In consultation with their advisors, students will select and complete 6 hours of courses in a professional area that relates to their career interests in supply chain management.

 Our adjunct faculty bring outstanding professional experience to our programs.
 Many are industry leaders with decorated careers and honors.
 Importantly, they are innovative educators who offer hands-on learning to our students to prepare them to enter and thrive in a dynamic, and oftentimes emerging, industry and professional world.
 They inspire, instruct, and challenge our students toward academic and professional success.

 The Department of Management offers a limited number of assistantships each semester that are awarded on a competitive basis.
 An assistantship covers tuition,

 most fees, and a monthly stipend in return for 20 hours a week of service.
 Assistantships